Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 ```

 <p>It is still good, such control-flow can take place in a controller, but order processing logic cannot.
 But what should be done with creating articles and sending notification or logging action?
-If it is only one additional line of code with method call like Tracker.register("create", @article) or NewArticleNotfier.delay.notify, for example:</p>
+If it is only one additional line of code with method call like <code>Tracker.register("create", @article)</code> or <code>NewArticleNotfier.delay.notify</code>, for example:</p>

 ``` ruby